ayrna/orca/doc/orca-tutorial.md

 # How to use ORCA

-ORCA is an experimental framework focused on productivity and experiments reproductibility for machine learning researchers.
+ORCA is an experimental framework focused on productivity and experiments reproducibility for machine learning researchers.
 Initially created to collect ordinal classification methods, it is suitable for other type of classifiers.

-To install ORCA and test installation visit [ORCA Quick Install Guide](orca-quick-install).
+First of all, you should install the framework.
+In order to do so, please visit [ORCA Quick Install Guide](orca-quick-install,md).
+Note that you should be able to perform the test when the framework is successfully installed.

-This tutorial uses four small datasets ('pasture','pyrim10','tae','toy') contained in folder [example data](../exampledata/30-holdout).
+This tutorial uses four small datasets (`pasture`, `pyrim10`, `tae`, `toy`) contained in folder [example data](../exampledata/30-holdout).
 The datasets are already partitioned with a 30-holdout experimental design.

+The tutorial is prepared for running the experiments in Matlab, although it should be easily adapted to Octave.

-Note: with very small datasets like the ones in this tutorial, you are likely to get lot of warning messages such as:
+Very small datasets like the ones used in this tutorial are given to produce lot of warning messages such as:
 ```MATLAB
 Warning: Matrix is close to singular or badly scaled.
 Results may be inaccurate.
 RCOND =
 1.747151e-17.